AllStarLink/ASL3-Manual/docs/user-guide/install.md

 # Debian 12 Install

 These instructions are for installing ASL3 on general purpose operating systems manually.
-For installation in Raspberry Pis, consider using the [AllStarLink 3 Pi Appliance](pi-detailed.md)
+For installation on Raspberry Pis, consider using the [AllStarLink 3 Pi Appliance](pi-detailed.md)

 !!! note "Architecture Support"
-    Currently the project does not support armv7l/armhf platforms because all known use of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, 5, and Zero 2 W. If you have a platform that must use armv7l/armhf 32-bit packages only please file an issue at [ASL3 on GitHub](https://github.com/AllStarLink/ASL3/issues).
+    Currently, the project does not support armv7l/armhf platforms because all known uses of AllStarLink is on hardware which supports the Bookworm arm64 distribution such as Raspberry Pi 3, 4, 5, and Zero 2 W. If you have a platform that can use armv7l/armhf 32-bit packages only please file an issue at [ASL3 on GitHub](https://github.com/AllStarLink/ASL3/issues).

 !!! warning "Asterisk/app_rpt on VMs/Cloud"
     Asterisk/app_rpt works fine on virtual machines in a cloud environment (often terms "VPS").
 However